-This appliance is certified as an indoor appliance.
-Do not install the appliance outdoors or locate where the appliance will be exposed to freezing temperatures.
+WARNING Unless specified as an outdoor appliance, this product is certified as an indoor appliance.

+Do not install the appliance outdoors or locate where the appliance will be exposed to freezing temperatures

 Do not install the appliance where condensation may form on the inside or outside of the appliance, or where condensation may fall onto the appliance.